reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

     // Rest of the code omitted
 }
 ```
-We define the identity generation type in the strategy attribute of the `@GeneratedValude`.
-While the identity strategy is highly efficient for the database, it doesn't perform well with the Hibernate ORM.
-The Hibernate expects that every managed entity has its id set, so it needs to go and call the database to insert the id.
+We define the identity generation type in the strategy attribute of the `@GeneratedValue` annotation.
+While the identity strategy is highly efficient for the database, it doesn't perform well with Hibernate ORM.
+Hibernate expects that every managed entity has its id set, so it needs to go and call the database to insert the id.

 The identity strategy is excellent for fast iteration and the early stages.
 When we move to the development environment, we should move to something more stable and with better performance.

 #### Sequence Generation Strategy
-The `GenerationType.SEQUENCE` strategy benefits from using the sequences inside the databases:
+The sequence strategy uses the sequences from the databases to determine which primary key to select next.
+Let us look at how to define the primary key with sequence generators:

 ```java
 @Entity(name = "book")